 - Pre-evaluations cannot be made.
 Students must formally apply before credentials will be evaluated.

 Yes, we accept scanned copies of your documentation for admissions purposes.
-You will have to have your transcripts sent directly from the institutions to HSU before you begin classes.
+You will have to have your transcripts sent directly from the institutions to Humboldt before you begin classes.

 No, you need to have your original transcript sent to us directly from your school in a sealed envelop.
 If your school issues only one transcript for all future use, you may submit a copy but it must have been compared with and certified as a true copy of the original document by an appropriate school or government official.
 In this case, you will be asked to present the original document to the evaluator for verification once you arrive.

 In most cases you will not.
-The city of Arcata, where HSU is located, has a good public transportation system and provides free access to the buses for HSU students and faculty.
+The city of Arcata, where Humboldt is located, has a good public transportation system and provides free access to the buses for Humboldt students and faculty.
 You can take the bus, walk or bicycle to most places in town.